crewAIInc/crewAI/docs/how-to/Force-Tool-Ouput-as-Result.md

 ---
 title: Forcing Tool Output as Result
-description: Learn how to force tool output as the result in of an Agent's task in crewAI.
+description: Learn how to force tool output as the result in of an Agent's task in CrewAI.
 ---

 ## Introduction